ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-29-understanding-git-commit-the-heart-of-version-control.md

 {%- endhighlight -%}

 ### Basic usage
 As long as the files have been added to the staging area, you can start to use the `git commit` command.
-To see how to work the basics of this command, please see the [Git basics post][git_basics_post].
+As I wrote in the [Git basics post][git_basics_post], you can make your commit and add a message title with the following command:

+{%- highlight sh -%}
+git commit -m "Your commit title"
+{%- endhighlight -%}

 ### Amend the last commit
 You commit your files and then notice an error in your commit message.
 Maybe there are typos, or you wish to include more details.
 But how do you address this if the commit is already completed?
 No need to worry!
 You can effortlessly amend your last commit: